 \section{Phonon scattering kinematics}

 We now proceed to derive the kinematic expressions of Compton-like phonon scattering within an analogue-gravity model.
-As we stated in Section~\ref{Sec:Paper_Strategy}, we first obtain the kinematic expression for phonon scattering for the case of \textit{sonically Lorentz-obeying} particles (internal particles).
-Once we have obtained both the laboratory frame and co-moving in-universe-observer frame kinematics for phonon scattering from internal particles, we will then proceed to do the same for \textit{sonically Lorentz-violating} particles (external particles).
+As we stated in Sec.~\ref{Sec:Paper_Strategy}, we first obtain the kinematic expression for phonon scattering for the case of \textit{sonically Lorentz-obeying} particles (internal particles).
+Once we have obtained both the laboratory frame and comoving in-universe observer frame kinematics for phonon scattering from internal particles, we will then proceed to do the same for \textit{sonically Lorentz-violating} particles (external particles).